What is brand management? First of all, this topic is very important for any business.

 Focus on building a relationship with your customers.
 This is how you create loyalty and value.
 The only way to create recurring customers is by putting them first.

 After this pandemic, brand management became much more important.
-Nowadays, if you don’t create a solid brand, you have very little chance of surviving.
+Nowadays, if you don’t create a solid company, you have very little chance of surviving.

 If you want to learn more about branding and business in general, I recommend taking the challenge.
 It’s really packed with value and you will thank me after you take it.